 Funding for the Commission operations is equally shared by the County, the 34 Orange County cities and the 27 independent special districts.
 Although the County of Orange contributes one-third of the Commission funding, the Commission is an independent agency and its budget is not subject to County approval.
-The Commission is staffed by a total of 5 full-time staff.
+The Commission is staffed by 4 full-time staff.